AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/dependencies.md

 authwit = { git="https://github.com/AztecProtocol/aztec-packages/", tag="#include_aztec_version", directory="noir-projects/aztec-nr/authwit"}
 ```

 This allows you to use authentication witnesses in your contract.
-Find more about its usage [here](../../guides/developer_guides/smart_contracts/writing_contracts/authwit.md).
+Read a guide of how to use it [here](../../../guides/developer_guides/smart_contracts/writing_contracts/authwit.md).

 ## Address note